-Vivian Diller, Ph.D., describes what she calls “beauty self-esteem” in an article appearing in Psychology Today called, “The Psychology Behind a Good Hair Day.”
+Vivian Diller, Ph.D., describes “beauty self-esteem” in an article appearing in Psychology Today, “The Psychology Behind a Good Hair Day.”
 She believes “how we feel influences how we look and vice versa.”

 The way we present ourselves to the world can impact our relationship with it.
-Personally, I feel as happy when I’m dressed up as I do when I have one hand around a chicken and the other in the dirt, but I would never go to a job interview that way.
+Personally, I feel just as happy when I’m dressed up as I do when I have one hand around a chicken and the other in the dirt.

 As a consulting dietitian, I used to spend a lot of time with nursing home residents, and it was always refreshing to see their dramatic mood improvements after returning from the salon.
 Their beaming smiles entered the room before they did, and they spent the rest of the day basking in compliments from staff and visitors.
 Feeling good about yourself changes everything.